techdivision/import-docs/pages/04.file-structure/04.product-import/docs.37.md

 In addition to the Magento 2 CSV structure, it is possible to add additional columns to allow tier prices and MSI stock data also be part of the product import.
 Both columns contains serialized data like the [additional_attributes](/file-structure/product-import/additional-attributes) column does.

-During product import, M2IF extracts the data from the columns and creates separate CSV files.
+During product import, Pacemaker Community extracts the data from the columns and creates separate CSV files.
 These CSV files are 1:1 the format described for [Tier Prices](/file-structure/product-import-tier-prices) and [MSI](/file-structure/product-import-msi) import in the corresponding sections.
-After the products have been imported, M2IF imports the tier prices as well as the MSI data.
+After the products have been imported, Pacemaker Community imports the tier prices as well as the MSI data.